Monster-Head/E1.L-JBOF-Concept/README.md

 ---------

-**Disclaimer: I'm not an electronical engineer.
+**Disclaimer: I'm not an engineer in this field.
 This is just a concept.**

 ---------